 Welcome to Mornings with the Professors, which features College faculty and staff presentations on interesting and important issues.
-The program features eight sessions and will run from September 16 through November 11, with a break October 14.
+The program features eight sessions and will run from February 17 through April 14, with a break March 17.
 Each of the sessions will be offered from 9:30-11 am on Tuesdays.
 A continental breakfast will be provided so join us and bring a friend!
 We think you will find your time spent with us to be meaningful, informative and entertaining.

 We are very pleased to continue our presentations at the Special Events Recreation Center (SERC) at the Eagle’s Lookout.
 Parking will be available in Lot U. We look forward to seeing you there!

 Download the Spring 2015 Brochure and Registration Form

 February 17 - Developmental Disabilities/Autism and Labeling – Past, Present, and Future

 Spring 2015 Schedule

 Major advancements have occurred across the past century for those with developmental disabilities.
 In this presentation, the changes in labels for individuals with developmental disabilities and the associated shifts in societal views, policies, treatments, educational approaches, vocational options, and community opportunities will be traced.
 Speculations about future developments in the field will be offered.

 February 24 - Living Learning Communities

 Living Learning Communities (LLCs) provide unique environments where select groups of students share common residential and learning experiences.
 Based on disciplinary and interdisciplinary themes, LLCs create intentional links between academic, social, and residential experiences.
 This presentation will focus on the inception, growth and future of the LLC program.
 It will also discuss ways and suggestions by which the LLC program can continue and create new partnerships at The College at Brockport and within the community.